-The recommendations documented in this report represent general agreement among the different types of stakeholders represented in the Telemedicine Subcommittee.
-They do not necessarily represent the individual opinions of every Subcommittee member or organization.
+While these recommendations documented in this report represent the consensus of the Telemedicine Subcommittee, they do not necessarily represent the individual opinions of any Subcommittee member or organization.

-Commercial Telemedicine Utilization in Rhode Island
+Telemedicine Utilization Rhode Island

 To inform the Subcommittee's discussions, project staff researched national trends in telemedicine utilization.
-In addition, OHIC obtained telemedicine usage data from Rhode Island commercial insurers based on weekly visit volume for two time periods: weeks ending March 23, 2019-August 3, 2019 and March 27, 2020-August 7, 2020.
+In addition, OHIC obtained data from Rhode Island commercial insurers telemedicine usage on weekly visit volume for two time periods: the weeks ending March 2, 2019 - September 3, 2019, and the weeks ending March 6, 2020 - September 7, 2020.

-Rhode Island data showed a surge in telemedicine claims in the early days of the pandemic when many elective, non-essential procedures were postponed or canceled to minimize infection risk and preserve resources for treating COVID-19 patients.
+Rhode Island shows a surge in telemedicine claims in the early days of the pandemic when many elective, non-essential procedures were postponed or canceled to minimize infection risk and preserve resources for treating COVID-19 patients.
 The proportion of visits conducted via telemedicine increased from 0.08 percent to 31.3 percent, though total visit volume from late March to early August 2020 decreased by just one percent compared to total visit volume during the same period in 2019.

 Telemedicine in Rhode Island made up for the decrease in in-person visits in April 2020.
-Telemedicine usage has since plateaued as in-person visits resumed, but its utilization remains significantly higher than utilization before the pandemic.
+Telemedicine usage has since plateaued as in-person visits resumed, but utilization remains significantly higher than utilization before the pandemic.

 During the March to August 2020 time period, 40 percent of primary care services and 64 percent of behavioral services were delivered by telemedicine.
 Meanwhile, 17 percent of specialist services and nine percent of other services were delivered through telemedicine.
 Year-over-year primary care visit volume increased by eight percent, while behavioral health visit volume increased by 40 percent.
-The data collected from insurers did not allow for further analysis of what drove the increase in telebehavioral health visits.
-One insurer indicated that its internal analyses showed greater utilization among individuals who were already seeking behavioral health care.
-However, it was not possible to confirm those findings and caution should be used in drawing conclusions from these limited data.
-Providers who attended the Subcommittee meetings anecdotally reported reduced rates of missed appointments.
+While the data collected from insurers did not allow for further analysis of what was driving the increase in behavioral health visits, Blue Cross Blue Shield of Rhode Island (BCBSRI) indicated that its internal analyses showed greater utilization among individuals who were already seeking behavioral health care.